-Two of my personal essays, “What the Hell?” and “The Way We Give,” were National Magazine Awards finalists.
+Two of my personal essays, “What the Hell?” and “The Way We Give,” were National Magazine Award finalists.

 This story about a friend who survived a war of vengeance in the Democratic Republic of Congo won the Dave Greber Freelance Writers’ Award.